Logo Copyright © 2007 NCCG - All Rights Reserved

 Q. Will there be a two-tier set of laws during the Millennium, do you think?

 A. Yes, I believe that.
-The Millennial world will consist of two categories of nation - (a) Israel, living the whole Torah; and (b) all the other nations, living a new "minimum" Torah.
+The Millennial world will consist of two categories of nation - (a) Israel, living the whole Torah; and (b) all the other nations, living a new 'minimum' Torah.

 Q. That is a new concept for me.
 I assumed that there would only be one universal law in the Millennium.

 A. No, the Millennium is not the final state of man.
-At the end of it, the demonic hosts will be released again and those who have not voluntarily subjected themselves beyond the then "minimum" (whatever that is) will lack the proper spiritual covering and be subject to temptation that otherwise they would have been able to resist.
+At the end of it, the demonic hosts will be released again and those who have not voluntarily subjected themselves beyond the then 'minimum' (whatever that is) will lack the proper spiritual covering and be subject to temptation that otherwise they would have been able to resist.

 Q. And Paul said, did he not, that there were different kinds of resurrection?

-Q. So it is not true to say that there is one law - the Noahide Law - for Gentiles, and one law - the Torah - for the Jews?
+Q. So there is no one 'Noahide Law' for the Gentiles and one law - the Torah - for Istael?

-A. No, this is a Talmudic distortion.
-All the nations are required to obey the Noahide Law and will be judged on that basis.
-Every individual is required to obey the Noahide Law and will be judged in that basis, no matter what he believes in.
-Every believer is required as a very minimum to observe the Noahide Law, just as the first Gentile converts were as a result of the decision of the Council of Jerusalem.
+Every believer is required to observe a very minimumW, just as the first Gentile converts were as a result of the decision of the Council of Jerusalem.
 BUT every believer should be striving to be obedient to the whole Torah!
-That which pleases Yahweh the most, and which gives us the greatest peace, joy, blessings, and sanctification, is when we are living all the commandments.
+That which pleases Yahweh the most, and which gives us the greatest shalom (peace), simcha (joy), blessings, and sanctification, is when we are living all the mitzvot (commandments).
 I guarantee it!
-If you love Yahweh with all your might, mind and strength, and love your neighbour as yourself, you will pretty quickly be observing all the ten Commandments; and once established in them - or even whilst you are becoming established in them - you will want to obey all the other mitzvot as well, to the very least of them!
-It is a natural unfolding for those who truly love the Most High.
+If you love Yahweh with all your might, mind and strength, and love your neighbour as yourself, you will pretty quickly be observing all the Ten Commandments; and once established in them - or even whilst you are becoming established in them - you will want to obey all the other mitzvot (commandments) as well, to the very least of them!
+It is a natural unfolding for those who truly love El Elyon (the Most High God).

 Q. It's ironic that those who claim to have everything, even to walking in the very presence of Yahweh, seem to be obeying the least!